dnagir/knockout-rails/README.md

 Or if you want to include all of the bindings available, then require `knockout/bindings/all`.

-Please see the specs for more detailed instruction on how to use specific binding.

 The list of currently available bindings:

 - `autosave` - automatically persists the model whenever any of its attributes change.